D0V4HKIIN/cs-341-computer-graphics-project/proposal_template/proposal.md

  * A boat with simple steering
  * Have a first result

 Work allocation:<br>
   All members collaborate to get a nice result.<br>
   Jonas works on the boat.<br>
-    The rest work on the wave generation.<br>
+  The rest work on the wave generation.

 ## Week 3: 8-14 May